Violent Behaviors and Active Shooters

 It is imperative that all faculty, staff, and students be proactive in the prevention of potentially violent situations.
 Members of the university community are encouraged to report all incidents of threats, physical assaults, violent encounters, etc., to the Mankato Police Department and/or University Security.

 In the event of an active shooter or violent incident, University officials may notify the campus community to shelter in place.
 This means seeking immediate refuge and remaining there during an emergency.

 - Remain sheltered until you are advised it is safe to leave by emergency personnel.

 - If safe to do so, go to www.mnsu.edu/alerts for the latest information.

 - Turn off lights and silence phones.

 - Block entry to your hiding place and if possible lock the door.

 - Call 911 or University Security at 507-389-2111.

 Lock downs are difficult to implement on campus.
-Our facilities and their use by large variety of students, staff and visitors make lock-down procedures challenging.
+Our facilities and their use by a large variety of students, staff, and visitors make lock-down procedures challenging.
 In situations where a high school may call for a lock-down procedure, our campus may call for shelter in place.